Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/information_gathering.md

 ### Setting Clear Objectives

+##### 1. Be Specific:
-1. **Be Specific**: Clearly outline the goals and objectives of your technical document by answering the question: "***What specific information(s) do you want to deliver to your audience?***" This will serve as a roadmap in your information-gathering process.
+Clearly outline the goals and objectives of your technical document by answering the question: "***What specific information(s) do you want to deliver to your audience?***" This will serve as a roadmap in your information-gathering process.

 For example, instead of a general goal like “***Understanding Programming Principles***”, you can aim for a more targeted objective like: “***Understanding SOLID principle in Kotlin***“.
 This way, you have mapped out what software principle and programming language you will show examples.

+##### 2. Prioritize:
-2. **Prioritize**: Based on your audience analysis, you can prioritize what topics are most important, thus focusing your research efforts on areas that will have the greatest impact on your audience.
+Based on your audience analysis, you can prioritize what topics are most important, thus focusing your research efforts on areas that will have the greatest impact on your audience.
 In our previous example: “***Understanding SOLID principle in Kotlin***”, you don't need to research what Kotlin programming language is and its history because your audience is expected to be already familiar with Kotlin programming language.
-3. **Use the Question-Driven Approach**: Create specific questions that your audience should be able to answer after reading your document.
+##### 3. Use the Question-Driven Approach:
+Create specific questions that your audience should be able to answer after reading your document.
 This will act as a guide and help your technical document to stay focused and relevant.

 ### Time Management

+##### 1. Set Deadlines:
-1. **Set Deadlines**: Break down your research process into different phases and allocate realistic deadlines for each phase.
+Break down your research process into different phases and allocate realistic deadlines for each phase.
-2. **Balance Depth and Breadth**: From your audience analysis, allocate time based on how important and complex a topic is.
+##### 2. Balance Depth and Breadth:
+From your audience analysis, allocate time based on how important and complex a topic is.
+##### 3. Schedule Reviews:
-3. **Schedule Reviews**: Have review sessions to assess your progress against the roadmap and timelines you set and make adjustments when needed.
+Have review sessions to assess your progress against the roadmap and timelines you set and make adjustments when needed.

 ## Gather Information